melezhik/sparrow/README.md

     sparrow check show nginx

-## run tests
+## Run suites

-There are two ways to run tests.
+There are two ways to run outthentic suites:

-First one is to run tests _via checkpoint interface_ :
+First one is to run suite _via checkpoint interface_ :

 *sparrow check run $project\_name $check\_name*

 Examples:

-    sparrow check run my-machine sshd

-    sparrow check run production-web-servers nginx
+    $ sparrow check run system disk

-Second way is simply run tests _via plugin interface_ :
+Second way is simply run tests _via plugin interface_ , in this case you do not need a checkpoint at all to run a plugin, but the other side of this - you rely on _default_ plugin configuration and can't define your own one:

 *sparrow plg run $plugin\_name*

-The 2 tests examples above could be run as plugins tests:

-    sparrow plg run sshd-check

-    sparrow plg run swat-nginx
+  $ sparrow plg run system disk

-* Choose run tests via checkpoint interface when you want to add host settings for test suite.
+* Choose checkpoint interface when you want to add some specific settings for outthentic suite.

-* Choose run tests via plugin interface when you have no host specific settings for test suite.
+* Choose plugin interface when you have no host specific settings for suite and default settings are just enough for you.
+Notice that many sparrow plugins still require a specific configuration and can't be run  this way.

-_Warning_: you can run only [public plugins](#public-plugins) tests using plugin interface.
+* Only [public plugins](#public-plugins) could be run using plugin interface.

 ## Running tests under cron.

 *sparrow check run $project\_name $check\_name --cron*

-When running tests under cron mode a normal output suppressed and is emitted only if tests fails.
+When running suite with cron mode enabled a normal output suppressed and is only emitted if suite fails.

 Example:

-    sparrow check run my-machine sshd --cron
+    $ sparrow check system disk --cron

-## configuring checkpoints
+## Configuring checkpoints

+Checkpoint configuration is configuration for plugin binded to checkpoint.
+Use this command to set checkpoint configuration:

 *sparrow check ini $project\_name $checkpoint\_name*